brooksdavis/mergify/README.md

 	Abandon the current merge process.
 Previously merged changes are not reverted, but a revision is provided as a target for git reset.

+ * autoadd

+	Add changed files that do not contain conflict markers.

+	Also delete files that were deleted from this tree in a prior commit and changed upstream.

  * commit